December 1 is World AIDS Day, an annual event raising awareness and money to fight AIDS around the world.

-CNN Impact Your World spoke with two high-profile AIDS activists about five ways we all can play a role in preventing HIV and AIDS among youth.
+CNN Impact Your World spoke with two high-profile AIDS activists about five ways we all can play a role preventing HIV and AIDS.

 1. Know your status